 Low-Fidelity Wireframes

-I wanted to visualize the user experience when interacting with the Coin app.
+I wanted to visualize the user experience when interacting with the Hidden Gem app.
 By creating wireframes, I was able to define the layout and structure without focusing too much on visual details.
 This approach helped me explore different ideas, solve layout challenges, and iterate quickly without getting caught up in the finer design elements too early.

 Low-Fidelity Wireframes